| Vol. 23 No. 4

 of home.
 Public universities will continue to ramp up requirements

+in order to reduce campus growth.
 4. Continued Increase in International Students.
 Interest

 in U.S. colleges among international students will continue to